-EMMA does not provide for continuous weather information, but only warnings in case of special meteorological situations.
+EMMA is not going to provide continuous weather information, but only warnings in case of special meteorological situations.
 The warnings are provided for regions.

-Only km/h (wind), °C (temperature), cm/h (snow), l/m2h (rain) and m (visibility range in fog) may be used for weather warnings.
+Only km/h (wind), °C (temperature), cm/h (snow), l/m2h (rain) and m (distance to be seen by fog) may be used for weather warnings.